My Approach to Helping

 More Info About My Practice

-Counseling sessions are 50 minutes long, leaving 10 minutes for documentation.
+Counseling sessions are one hour.
 That fee also includes treatment planning and any consultation or session preparation that I will do to make sure you are receiving the best support available.

 I am currently a provider on Blue Cross Blue Shield, Cigna, Magellan, Multiplan, Beacon Health, TriWest, United Healthcare, and several EAP's and am not a provider on other insurance panels.
 I can provide a receipt for insurance reimbursement if you have out of network provider benefits you wish to use.
 If you are on a different plan, I am happy to discuss a reduced fee that would help you have access to confidential counseling to achieve your goals.

 Group counseling rates are custom for each group.